MiniTool Partition Wizard 13.5 Released Brand-New Duplicate Cleaner

 - Duplicate Files Detection and Removal: Quickly find and delete duplicate files from internal drives, external drives, and USB devices.
 By default, duplicates are moved to the Recycle Bin for safety, but users can choose to permanently delete them if desired.

-- Hard and Symbolic Links (Optional): This new feature offers special deletion options that create hard links on the same NTFS drive or symbolic links across NTFS/ReFS drives.
+- Hard and Symbolic Links (Optional): hard links will be created on the same NTFS drive or symbolic links will appear across NTFS/ReFS drives.
 This frees up disk space while retaining access to original files.

 - Advanced Scan Settings: Before scanning, users are allowed to configure scan locations, file types, file size ranges, and hash comparison methods (MD5 or SHA-1).
 Large files can be scanned using a partial hash for faster results, and important system files and folders can be protected.